 - Unlawful Stop & Frisk

 - Have spent time in solitary confinement at Rikers Island

-- Are the victim of physical abuse at the hands of corrections officers or other inmate at Rikers Island
+- Are the victim of physical or sexual abuse at the hands of corrections officers or another inmate at Rikers Island

 Mr. Prestia is regarded as a pioneer in this area when he exposed the failings of the City of New York and the New York City Department of Corrections in his multi-million dollar lawsuit brought on behalf of Kalief Browder.
 Kalief was held in solitary confinement as a teenager for over two years and was tortured by corrections officers prior to his case being dismissed by the Bronx County District Attorney’s Office.

 If you were detained at Rikers Island awaiting trial and were subject to physical or sexual abuse at the hands of corrections officers or if you were the victim of inmate on inmate violence- you may have a claim to pursue.

 You cannot be arrested unless there is a warrant for you arrest or there is probable cause to believe that you committed a crime.
 If you have been arrested without a warrant and without probable cause, and your case was subsequently dismissed, your civil rights may have been violated.
 You may have a cause of action against the city of NY and NYPD.